Seagleb/Movie_Game_Bot/README.md

 The Big Lebowski
 ```

-I also wanted to practice Web Scraping and needed a platform to interact with the game and figured practice with chat bots wouldn't hurt either.
+I also wanted to practice web scraping and needed a platform to interact with the game and figured practice with chat bots wouldn't hurt either.
 This game can be played with friends in a discord server you are an administrator of.

 ### Built With